PieRatCat/PieRatCat/README.md

-# Welcome to my GitHub!
+# Hej!

-Hej!
 My name is Amanda.
 I'm an aspiring Data Scientist and AI Developer.
 Here you will find my projects, primarily focusing on Python, SQL, Jupyter Notebooks (usually developed in VS Code), and Google AI API integrations.

-### About Me
+### About me

-Current Focus: Data Science & AI Development
+Current focus: Data Science & AI Development
 Education: Currently pursuing a 2-year professional diploma in Data Science (graduating May 2026).
 I also hold a Master's in Historical Archaeology from Lund University and a BA in Anthropology from the University of Central Florida.
 Professional Background: AI Developer, working with Microsoft Power Platform and Microsoft apps.
 Location: Helsingborg, Sweden

-### My Toolkit
+### My toolkit

 Languages: Python, R, SQL, C#
 Databases: SQL Server, PostgreSQL, MySQL